AtomXT/GL-and-Thresholding/README.md

-# Graphical Model and Thresholding
+# Graphical Lasso and Thresholding

 ## Table of Contents